Barycentric bounds on the error exponents of quantum hypothesis exclusion: Abstract

 \section{Abstract}

-Quantum state exclusion is an operational task that has significance in studying foundational questions related to interpreting quantum theory.
+Quantum state exclusion is an operational task with application to ontological interpretations of quantum states.
 In such a task, one is given a system whose state is randomly selected from a finite set, and the goal is to identify a state from the set that is \emph{not} the true state of the system.
-An error, i.e., an unsuccessful exclusion, occurs if and only if the state identified is the true state.
-In this paper, we study the optimal error probability of quantum state exclusion and its error exponent --- the rate at which the error probability decays asymptotically --- from an information-theoretic perspective.
-Our main finding is a single-letter upper bound on the error exponent of state exclusion given by the multivariate log-Euclidean Chernoff divergence, and we prove that this improves upon the best previously known upper bound from [Mishra~\textit{et al.}, \textit{Letters in Mathematical Physics} \textbf{114}, 76 (2024)].
-We also extend our analysis to the more complicated task of quantum channel exclusion, and we establish a single-letter and efficiently computable upper bound on its error exponent, even assuming the use of adaptive strategies.
+An error occurs if and only if the state identified is the true state.
+In this paper, we study the optimal error probability of quantum state exclusion and its error exponent from an information-theoretic perspective.
+Our main finding is a single-letter upper bound on the error exponent of state exclusion given by the multivariate log-Euclidean Chernoff divergence, and we prove that this improves upon the best previously known upper bound.
+We also extend our analysis to quantum channel exclusion, and we establish a single-letter and efficiently computable upper bound on its error exponent, admitting the use of adaptive strategies.
 We derive both upper bounds, for state and channel exclusion, based on one-shot analysis and formulate them as a type of multivariate divergence measure called a barycentric Chernoff divergence.
 Moreover, our result on channel exclusion has implications in two important special cases.
-First, for the special case of two hypotheses, our upper bound provides the first known efficiently computable upper bound on the error exponent of symmetric binary channel discrimination.
-Second, for the special case of classical channels, we show that our upper bound is achievable by a nonadaptive strategy, thus solving the exact error exponent of classical channel exclusion and generalizing a similar result on symmetric binary classical channel discrimination from [Hayashi, \textit{IEEE Transactions on Information Theory} \textbf{55}, 3807 (2009)].
+First, when there are two hypotheses, our result provides the first known efficiently computable upper bound on the error exponent of symmetric binary channel discrimination.
+Second, when all channels are classical, we show that our upper bound is achievable by a parallel strategy, thus solving the exact error exponent of classical channel exclusion.